 - All CMRS providers shall provide the dispatchable location with wireless E911 calls if it is technically feasible for them to do so (47 CFR § 9.10(i)(2)(ii)(G)))

-Implementing the best available technology to achieve floor-level accuracy at any time poses a significant challenge.
-While FCC’s dispatchable location information is a forward-looking mandate applicable only when technically feasible, the current Z-axis +/- 3 meters standard does not warrant the precise floor level information of the wireless 911 calls.
-The accurate floor level information, unfortunately, remains at large.
+To achieve floor-level accuracy at any time poses a significant challenge.
+While FCC’s wireless dispatchable location information is a forward-looking mandate applicable only when technically feasible, the current z-axis +/- 3 meters standard does not warrant the precise floor level information.
+The wireless 911 dispatchable locations, unfortunately, remain at large.

-We live in an increasingly wireless world, especially inside buildings, with the influx of Building Internet of Things (IoT) devices and systems involving smart facilities and utilities that use wireless sensors and information communication technology (ICT).
-The in-building wireless RF technological paradigm creates an omnipresent opportunity for applying indoor positioning technologies to help locate wireless emergency callers indoors.
+We live in an increasingly wireless world, especially inside buildings, where we spend 80% of our lifetime.
+The influx of Internet of Things (IoT) devices and systems has started a new wireless era in our living environment, typically indoors.
+This in-building wireless RF technological paradigm creates an omnipresent opportunity to apply indoor positioning technologies to help locate emergency callers on demand.

-A cutting-edge solution of indoor location with certainty.
+IndoorSOS® is a cutting-edge solution for indoor locations with certainty.

-IndoorSoS ™ tech of wireless access power-backup edge computing pioneers to provide a solution for ‘floor level information with certainty in power outages’ to support the field first responders in locating the callers onsite.
+IndoorSoS ™ tech of wireless access power-backup edge computing pioneers to provide a solution for ‘floor level information with certainty that is always on’.

 Ever-ready Dispatchable Location Provides Peace of Mind in Calling for Emergencies.™